corsairmarks/terraform_to_pc_nuked_pd/mod/README.md

 ## Known Issues

-Overrides three scripted triggers from "Terraform" to Tomb World in order to add Planetary Diversity support.
-Expect to see three entris in the error.log file similar to these:
+Overrides three scripted triggers and one scripted effect from "'Terraform' to Tomb World" in order to add Planetary Diversity support.
+Expect to see four entries in the error.log file similar to these:

 ```
-TODO examples
+[00:40:19][game_singleobjectdatabase.h:147]: Object with key: eligible_pc_nuked_terraform_habitable already exists, using the one at  file: common/scripted_triggers/terraform_to_pc_nuked_scripted_triggers.txt line: 82
+[00:40:19][game_singleobjectdatabase.h:147]: Object with key: eligible_pc_nuked_terraform_hostile already exists, using the one at  file: common/scripted_triggers/terraform_to_pc_nuked_scripted_triggers.txt line: 99
+[00:40:19][game_singleobjectdatabase.h:147]: Object with key: eligible_pc_nuked_terraform_unhabitable already exists, using the one at  file: common/scripted_triggers/terraform_to_pc_nuked_scripted_triggers.txt line: 108
+[00:40:19][game_singleobjectdatabase.h:147]: Object with key: post_terraform_to_pc_nuked already exists, using the one at  file: common/scripted_effects/terraform_to_pc_nuked_scripted_effects.txt line: 3
 ```

 ## Changelog